+Figure 11 – Physical asset and equipment relationships

 NOTE This model shown in Figure 11 is consistent with the MIMOSA data models, but with various name differences due to their development history.

 A MIMOSA asset element maps to a physical asset object.